VIDA-NYU/auctus/docs/internals.rst

 * announce all datasets to AMQP when they appear in the source, to be profiled **in advance** of user queries, or
 * react to user queries, use it to perform a search in the source, and announce the datasets found, **on-demand**.

-Either way, a base Python class is provided as part of :mod:`datamart_core` that can easily be extended instead of re-implementing the AMQP setup.
+Either way, a base Python class is provided as part of :mod:`auctus_core` that can easily be extended instead of re-implementing the AMQP setup.

-..  autoclass:: datamart_core.discovery.Discoverer
+..  autoclass:: auctus_core.discovery.Discoverer

     ..  py:method:: main_loop()